 Yes, testosterone is synthetic and made in a lab.
 I’ve read about “all-natural”, “bio-identical” testosterone, but I guess it’s not quite the same thing.

 Who are the primary manufacturers?

-Testosterone cypionate and testosterone enanthate are produced by Cytex and Sandoz.
+In Canada, Testosterone cypionate and testosterone enanthate are produced by Pfizer and Sandoz (cypionate) and Valient (enanthate).
 (Albert Hofmann worked for Sandoz when he discovered LSD in 1938.
 I feel a little better about the prospect of sending money their way knowing that they funded that research!)
-I couldn’t find any additional information online about Cytex.

 Can I obtain testosterone locally without problems?

 Yes, your local Wal-Mart will probably have the best pricing.
 In the USA, try using GoodRx to find the lowest price near you.